Travel guide

 Logistics & practical tips for Mexico City

-Best timeOctober to April for drier weather
+Best timeOctober to April for pleasant weather

-Airport transferMetro or taxi to city center
+Airport transferMetro, taxi, or bus from Benito Juarez Airport to city center

-TicketingBook Frida Kahlo Museum well in advance
+TicketingBook Frida Kahlo Museum in advance; most other sights are affordable

-Neighborhood stayRoma, Condesa, or historic center
+Neighborhood stayRoma, Condesa, or historic center for easy access

 Good to know before you go